certifaction/cli/README.md

 >```
 >#### Description
 >
->Returns true or false depending on user's QES status.
-If the user is enabled QES will return exit code 0, otherwise 1
+>Returns true or false depending on a user's QES status.
+If the user is QES enabled, it will return exit code 0, otherwise 1.
 >#### Flags
 >```
 >--jurisdiction string   Jurisdiction.
 For example: eIDAS or ZertES